shipmonk-rnd/composer-dependency-analyser/README.md

 NO_COLOR=1 vendor/bin/composer-dependency-analyser
 ```

-## Limitations:
+## Recommendations:
-- For precise `ext-x` analysis, your enabled extentions of your php runtime should be superset of those used in the scanned project
+- For precise `ext-*` analysis, your enabled extensions of your php runtime should be superset of those used in the scanned project

 ## Contributing:
 - Check your code by `composer check`